-A high school diploma is required, and on the job training is often provided.
+Job Requirements: A high school diploma is required and on-the-job training is often provided.

 16. Residential Counselor

-Residential counselors supervise troubled youth, persons with special needs, substance abusers, and others who require monitoring and support in overnight facilities such as group homes.
+Residential counselors supervise troubled young people, persons with special needs, substance abusers, and others who require monitoring and support in overnight facilities such as group homes.
 They observe behavior and report changes or concerns to professional staff.
-They also model appropriate communication, intercede to diffuse conflicts and provide emotional support.
+They also model appropriate communication, intercede to diffuse conflicts, and provide emotional support.